gvwilson/buildtogether.tech/src/thinking/index.md

     or practice tests to gauge your progress, you should see improvement after only a couple of days.

-[%i "elaboration" "learning strategies!elaboration" %]Elaboration[%/i%].
+Elaboration[%i "elaboration" "learning strategies!elaboration" %].
 :   Explaining things to yourself as you go through them helps you understand
     and remember them.
 One way to do this is to follow up each answer on a practice quiz with an explanation of why that answer is correct, or